minimaxir/automl-gs/README.md

 # automl-gs

 Give an input CSV file and a target field you want to predict to automl-gs, and get a trained high-performing machine learning or deep learning model plus native code pipelines allowing you to integrate that model into any prediction workflow.
+No black box: you can see *exactly* how the data is processed, how the model is constructed, and you can make tweaks as necessary.

 automl-gs is an AutoML tool which, unlike Microsoft's [NNI](https://github.com/Microsoft/nni), Uber's [Ludwig](https://github.com/uber/ludwig), and [TPOT](https://github.com/EpistasisLab/tpot), offers a *zero code/model definition interface* to getting an optimized model and data transformation pipeline in multiple popular ML/DL frameworks, with minimal Python dependencies (pandas + scikit-learn + your framework of choice). automl-gs is designed for citizen data scientists and engineers without a deep statistical background under the philosophy that you don't need to know any modern data preprocessing and machine learning engineering techniques to create a powerful prediction workflow.